Portrait (English)

 The first courses were held at community centres and F+F later became one of the first tenants at the legendary cultural centre Rote Fabrik in Wollishofen.
 Since the 1980s, we have run a one-year foundation course in art and design.
 Aimed at young people, the course complements our core art programme.
 Since the year 2000, we have gradually diversified our offerings and evolved from a registered society into a charitable foundation.

 Today, F+F is the largest independent art and design school in Switzerland and the second oldest institution of its kind in Europe.
 The excellent level of design in Switzerland (Swiss style) and our location in Zurich, one of Europe’s leading creative hubs, also make us attractive internationally.
 Currently, our 270 students are taught by 200 lecturers, while another 500 persons attend our wide range of courses.
-In spring 2023, we will be launching ART BOOST, a completely new course taught exclusively in English.

 For children and young people aged 11 to 16, our holiday and monthly courses provide an ideal introduction to the world of art and design.
 Our young people’s courses offer a great opportunity to delve into drawing, painting, graphic design, photography or fashion design.
 Our portfolio course prepares students seeking admission to foundation courses or to upper secondary art and design schools (leading to a baccalaureate).